 Ponding water is detrimental when allowed to sit for a period of time on a flat commercial roof.
-This means it’s up to you to use various tools to remove the water.
+This means it’s up to you to use tools to remove ponding water.
 It can improve drainage and ensure you don’t experience problems down the road.

 Knowing about the tools will make it easier to choose what’s best for your roof.
-Pros and cons exist for all of the tools.
+Pros and cons exist for all of the tools to remove ponding water.

 One of the first tools available to you are ponding pumps.
-These are simple water pumps that are placed throughout the flat roof where there are low-lying areas.
-A hose attaches to the pump so the water is able to be pumped off of the roof and to the ground below.
+These are simple water pumps that are placed throughout the flat roof in low-lying areas.
+A hose attaches to the pump so the water is able to be pumped off of the roof down to the ground below.

-These are relatively affordable, though depending on the size of the roof, several may be required.
+Although these are relatively affordable, several may be required depending on the size of the roof.
 Various models are available as well, including ones that are solar-powered.
 This makes it cheaper to keep operating.
 The downside to the ponding pumps is that it’s not a permanent solution.
 The low-lying areas still exist and therefore the pumps would have to be in place in an ongoing fashion to take care of the standing water.

 Push brooms are often used to remove small amounts of ponding water from a flat commercial roof.
 This is certainly a low-budget tool, but it’s not very effective.
 For one, it’s not something that will take care of the ponding automatically.
-You would have to get up on the roof after every rainfall to remove the water manually, and this will be a time-consuming project.
+You would have to remove the water manually after every rainfall.
+Not to mention that this is a time-consuming process.

 If you add a water alarm to the roof, you will be notified when there is water to tell you that you need to go up and sweep the water off.
 However, even with an alarm, it’s not a sufficient enough tool to truly make an impact.